 Mini quads are a very specific little flying machines that are created with speed in mind.
 They can be used for racing on a 3D race track or simply for acro freestyle flying.
 In both cases they need powerful motors that would allow for such demanding use.

 Ever since I used Cobra motors on my mini quad, I came across the issue where the motor bell develops vertical movement ( bell is can move up and down).
-With Artur Banach’s permission, I am sharing his question and answer from Cobra CEO himself.
+We asked Cobra about it and here is the reply from the CEO himself.

 As 180 Size mini quads are getting more and more popular, many people ask what is the best motor for this type of small quadcopters that runs on 4 inch props.